 By Dylan Reynolds, The Open Wheel

-The INDYCAR season continues this weekend on the Streets of Toronto for the Verizon IndyCar Series Honda Indy Toronto and the Cooper Tires Indy Lights Grand Prix of Toronto Presented by Allied Building Products.
+The INDYCAR season continues this weekend with the Verizon IndyCar Series Honda Indy Toronto and the Cooper Tires Indy Lights Grand Prix of Toronto Presented by Allied Building Products on the Streets of Toronto, Canada.
 The Open Wheel will be covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.

 Photo by Christy Reynolds/The Open Wheel